 This service only works if your mobile device is connected to the internet.
+Your hearing care professional will provide information regarding this option, and how it works with the Beltone HearMaxTM app.

-For optimum performance, make sure the hearing aids are connected to the Beltone HearMaxTM app and placed close to the iPhone, iPad, iPod touch, or the AndroidTM smartphone before applying the changes.
+For optimum performance, make sure the hearing aids are connected to the Beltone HearMaxTM app and placed close to the iPhone, iPad, iPod touch, or the Android smartphone before applying the changes.